-The minimum monthly pension is M\$171.43.
+The minimum monthly pension is 250 ringgits.

-The maximum monthly earnings for calculating the disability pension are M\$2,000.
+The maximum monthly earnings for benefit calculation purposes are 2,950 ringgits.

-Constant-attendance supplement: Equal to 40% of the insured's pension (up to a maximum of M\$500 a month), if requiring the constant attendance of another person.
+Constant-attendance supplement: Equal to 40% of the insured's pension (up to 500 ringgits a month), if requiring the constant attendance of another person.
 The need for constant attendance is assessed by the Social Security Organization's medical board.